Family Strengthening Programs

 Parent Support Group

 There are several keys to being a good parent–one is information and another is support.
+We provide both.

 The Parent Support Group meets weekly to provide you with support in making positive changes in your parenting.
 The purpose of the support group is to improve family relationships and help parents make changes in their families before a crisis occurs.